paqira/jgdtrans-py/doc/source/docs/user_guide.md

 In this section, we briefly provide definitions of terms and corresponding to implementations to help you understand the mesh-related implementations.
-Please skip this section if you just want to use {py:mod}`JGDtrans`.
+Please skip this section if you just want to use {py:mod}`jgdtrans`.

 The following terms, except for meshcode, are specific to our implementation and do not correspond to any other implementation, including official ones.